Croatia (European Parliament constituency): 2013

 The 2013 election was the first European election for Croatia.

 2014

 The 2014 European election was the eighth election to the European Parliament and the second for Croatia.

 2019

 The 2019 European election was the ninth election to the European Parliament and the third for Croatia.

+2024

+The 2024 European election was the tenth election to the European Parliament and the fourth for Croatia.